Sankardev: Early life: Bordowa

 Kirtan Ghar in the birthplace of Simanta Sankardev.

-Sankardev, then named Sankaravara, was born into the Shiromani (chief) Baro-Bhuyans family at Bordowa (Alipukhuri, Tembuani) in present-day Nagaon district in c1449.
-Though some authors have expressed doubt that Sankardev could have lived that long, considering that he was of good health, 1449 is generally accepted.
-The Baro-Bhuyans were independent landlords in Assam, and Sankardev belonged to the Kayastha family.
+Sankardev, then named Sankaravara, was born into the Shiromani (chief) Baro-Bhuyans family at Bordowa (Alipukhuri, Tembuani) in present-day Nagaon district in c.
+1449 or c.
+1483.
+Though 1449 is generally accepted in traditional accounts, more recent scholarship has questioned this date, noting that it is not attested in early contemporary sources and appears to have been fixed in later biographical traditions; Baniprasanna Misra has proposed a revised birth period between 1479 and 1484 CE.
+The Baro-Bhuyans were independent landlords in Assam, and Srimanta Sankardev belonged to the Kalita (Kshatriya) caste and was born into a prominent Shiromani Bhuyan (landed gentry) family in 1449 at Alipukhuri near Bordowa in present-day Nagaon district, Assam.
 His family members, including parents Kusumvar Bhuyan and Satyasandhya Devi, were Saktas.
 Sankardev lost his father to smallpox when he was about 7 years old, and his mother died either soon after his birth, or soon after his father's death; and he was raised by his grandmother Khersuti.